 All these IT-related sectors in Vietnam are mostly funded by foreign investors, with projects focused on building electronic components.
 Data has shown that more than 86% of total IT revenues came from hardware in 2017 in the country.

-We’re going into more details of the booming Vietnam’s IT sectors in this article.
+We’re going into more details on Vietnam’s booming IT sectors in this article.

 Here are the five IT sectors that are shown to have great potential for huge growth and investments in Vietnam: